 INJURIES FROM RECKLESS DRIVING

 Because reckless driving often involves high speeds, people often sustain more devastating injuries than they do in regular fender benders.
-Many victims suffer from:
+Many car accident victims suffer from:

 - Disfigurement, including facial disfigurement.
 Facial bones can be broken and lacerations can leave behind permanent scars.